High School Students' Journey with Re:Earth: Initiatives for Peace and Education

-Re:Earth is an open-source data platform.
+Re:Earth is an open-source geospatial data platform.

-Re:Earth was developed with the vision of democratizing digital archives—making it possible for anyone, non-engineers, to create and share them easily.
+Re:Earth was developed with the vision of democratizing digital archives — making it possible for anyone, non-engineers, to create and share them easily.

 Level of technical complexity: 1 - beginner Give indication of resources (video, web pages, papers, etc.) to read in advance, that will help get up to speed on advanced topics.: